vahidhedayati/ajaxdependancyselection/README.md

  		String name
 		static belongsTo = [ primarydomain:  PrimaryDomain ]
 	}

+Now within your call the bindid would be:

+	bindid="primarydomain.id"

 This you would use g:selectPrimary the bindid is primarydomain.id the field highlighted in bold above as the bindid